Associate of Arts and Sciences Degrees

 Transfer Program Core Curriculum: Each transfer program has its own specific requirements.
 Students should study the requirements listed for their degree and work with their advisors to complete a chosen field of study.
 Before registering for classes, students should check the prerequisites listed with course descriptions in this catalog.
 Please note that prerequisites may change.
 Admissions and Records maintain the most up-to-date prerequisite list.
 Upon completion of all of the requirements in a specific program, the student will be awarded the Associate of Arts and Sciences degree.
 Under the State Transfer Agreement, a student should be able to transfer as a junior to most four-year institutions in Virginia.

-Lab Sciences Any two-semester sequence in BIO,CHM,or PHY Note: BIO 141 and BIO 142 do not meet the science requirement8
+Note: BIO 141 and BIO 142 do not meet the science requirement

 Students graduating from a transfer program must demonstrate proficiency in specific computer competencies by passing ITE 115 (transfer elective) or an equivalent competency test.
 Students are encouraged not to wait until the final semester to complete this requirement.